-This Biblical Calendar page features images from Jerusalem, from the Mount of Olives, the Garden of Gethsemane, the Upper Room, Mount Moriah Skull Hill and the Tomb of Messiah.
+This Scriptural Calendar page features images from Jerusalem, from the Mount of Olives, the Garden of Gethsemane, the Upper Room, Mount Moriah Skull Hill and the Tomb of Messiah.

 Here is the outside of what is believed to be the upper room, where Messiah and His disciples shared a meal, and the communion bread and wine.

 And wherever he enters, say to the master of the house, ‘The Teacher says, “Where is the guest room in which I am to eat the Passover with My taught ones?
 And he shall show you a large upper room, furnished, ready.
 Prepare for us there.
 Mark 14:14-15

 Here is the inside of the upper room.

 And as they did eat, Yeshua took bread, and blessed, and brake it, and gave to them, and said, Take, eat: this is my body.
 And he took the cup, and when he had given thanks, he gave it to them: and they all drank of it.
 And he said unto them, This is my blood of the new testament, which is shed for many.
 Verily I say unto you, I will drink no more of the fruit of the vine, until that day that I drink it new in the kingdom of Elohim.
 And when they had sung an hymn, they went out into the mount of Olives.
 Mark 14:22-26

 Here is the view from the Mount of Olives, overlooking the old city of Jerusalem.